nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ##### 3.4.2.2 Why it is implemented this way

-The `RemoveModuleCommand` only allows for modules to be removed if they are already in the `selectedModuleList`.
-Hence, there is a need to check if the `module` exists in the `selectedModuleList` in order to prevent removing modules that do not exist.
+As it does not make sense to remove a module that does not exist in the `selectedModuleList`, the `RemoveModuleCommand` have to check if the module (to remove) exists in the `selectedModuleList` before removing it.

 ##### 3.4.2.3 Alternatives considered